My CCJ Has Been Set Aside. Why Hasn’t it Been Removed from My Credit Record?

 The first thing you should do is try to phone the court.
 If you can get through (and it can sometimes take a while), simply ask them to update their records.
 This ought to be enough to trigger the removal of the CCJ.

-If you can’t get through to the court by phone (which is unfortunately all too common), send them an email instead.
+If you can’t get through to the court by phone (which is, unfortunately, all too common), send them an email instead.
 You can find the email address for any court on the Court Finder Website.
 Remember to include the claim number, the names of the parties and the date that the judgment was set aside.

 You need to get the message across that the judgment has been set aside and their records need to be updated.
 You may need to persist if you don’t get a quick response but sooner or later, the message should get through and the judgment removed.